spydx/equinor-ctf-2024/writeups/pwn/Vault/53-kilo-med-data/README.md

 ```

 The function has a format string vulnerability in `printf(output);`, which among other things allow us to read memory from the stack.
 Because the `pin` variable (an array of bytes) is stored on the stack in `main` we should be able to find its memory address using format strings, given that we find the correct offset.
-With the format specifier `%s` we should then be able to read what the vaults PIN is (`%s` prints what is stored at the address at the given offset, contrary to `%p` which would print only the address).
+With the format specifier `%s` we should then be able to read what the vaults PIN is (`%s` prints what is stored at the address at the given offset, contrary to `%p` which prints the address).

 To find the offset to the stack address of `pin` we can set a breakpoint on the `strcmp` in `checkPIN` in GDB.
 The stack address will be stored in the `rdi` register.
 ```